microsoft/Microsoft.IO.RecyclableMemoryStream/README.md

 }
 ```

 You can also provide an existing buffer.
-It’s important to note that this buffer will be copied into the pooled buffer:
+It’s important to note that this buffer will be copied into the pooled buffers owned by RecyclableMemoryStream:

 ```
 var stream = manager.GetStream("Program.Main", sourceBuffer,